oe5nvl/rr2/README.md

 @reboot python3 /var/www/html/start_radio_manager_at_boot.py

-# Enalbe Chrome Browser for MIC Tx:
+# Enable Chrome Browser for MIC Tx:

 Type in the address field in Chrome